krobelus/rate/README.md

 # Caveats

-Please note that, Rate accepts proof that are technically not fully correct, We perform some transformations on the proof before actually checking the steps, mainly to improve performance, as do other checkers.
-So this might result in a proof that contains some invalid instructions being accepted, but this should only be possible for unsatisfiable formulas.
+Please note that Rate accepts proof that are technically not fully correct, We perform some transformations on the proof before actually checking its steps, mainly to improve performance, as do other checkers.
+This might result in a proof that contains invalid instructions being accepted, but this should only be possible for unsatisfiable formulas.

 Here are the transformations we do:
 - We discard any lemma or deletion after the first time the empty clause